With faculty and visitors from across the world, the Institute’s vibrant Visitors' Programme reflects its global approach to population ageing.

-We offer the opportunity for both academics and those from the corporate and policy/practice world to spend a period of independent self-directed study and research, with the support of specifically assigned researchers at the Oxford Institute of Population Ageing as mentors.
-The main purpose of the Visitor’s Programme is to enhance the academic work (research) of the Institute as well as the visitor’s by mutual exchange and learning.
+We offer the opportunity for academics and those from the corporate and policy/practice world as well as students to spend a period of independent self-directed study and research, with the support of specifically assigned researchers at the Oxford Institute of Population Ageing as mentors.
+The main purpose of the Visitors' Programme is to enhance the academic work (research) of the Institute as well as the visitor’s by mutual exchange and learning.

 The Institute offers:

 - Workspace with either a fixed pc or a laptop port, according to individual requirements, together with IT facilities and support

 - Access to general seminars across the collegiate university

 We invite various categories of applications - Professors, Research Fellows, Post-Docs and Students - as well as interested candidates from community organisations and the corporate world.
 With the Institute’s focus on global population ageing, we particularly welcome applications from abroad.
 Applications are received all year round and its acceptance is dependent on the relevance to our key research themes.